Court Operations & Procedures

 At trial, the Prosecutor will call witnesses to testify against the defendant.
 After each prosecution witness testifies, the defendant has a right to cross-examine each witness.
 After the prosecution has presented its case, the defendant may then call any witnesses on his/her behalf.

 The defendant has both the right to testify and a constitutional right not to testify.
 If a defendant chooses not to testify, this choice will not be used by the judge in determining guilt or innocence.
-However, if the defendant does testify, the prosecution has a right to cross-examine him/her.
+If the defendant does testify, the prosecution has a right to cross-examine him/her.

 If the defendant pleads or is found guilty, the Judge will impose a sentence.
 Fines, fees and/or jail time may be assessed against the defendant.
 The amount of the fine or jail is determined upon the facts and circumstances of the case.
 All fines and fees are expected to be paid the day they are assessed.
 The Court accepts cash, check, money order or credit card for payment.

-If you are an Attorney who wishes to withdraw from a case, please file a Motion to Withdraw and copy your client on the Notice of Hearing.
+If you are an Attorney who wishes to withdraw from a case, you must file a Motion to Withdraw and copy your client on the Notice of Hearing.
 The hearing date should be the next date on which the case is set.
-Motions may be mailed, faxed, or emailed to the court at firstname.lastname@example.org.
-You need not appears on the hearing date if you have filed the Notice of Hearing indicating that your client was notified.
+Motions can be mailed, faxed, or emailed to the court at email@example.com.
+You do not need to appear on the hearing date if you have filed the Notice of Hearing indicating that your client was notified.

-Please do not appear on a court date and ask for permission to withdraw unless you have filed a Notice of Hearing to your client.
+Please do not appear on a court date and ask for permission to withdraw unless you have provided Notice of Hearing to your client.